billpatrianakos/coverage-web/README.md

 - Bower
 - Gulp
+- PM2
-- Run `npm install -g bower gulp-cli mocha`
+- Run `npm install -g bower gulp-cli mocha pm2`

 __If you are an official contributor to this repository:__